 – it helps calm dry irritated TSW/eczema skin

 – my main daily moisturizer during hot humid day & summer

 – during fall/winter, I use it on as well, in addition to the XeraCalm balm, when my skin calls for it

 – I use it as a hand cream, face and body moisturizer

 – very calming on TSW skin, eczema rashes

 – not greasy and skin easily absorbs

 – contains little bit of zinc

-– *TIP* some drug stores may have free sample packets. just have to ask.
+*TIP* some drug stores may have free samples if you ask.

 – made a huge difference in comfort and skin relief when I was in the worst state of TSW